 Note: If you’re financing or leasing a used car rather than buying it outright, you may be required to purchase collision and comprehensive coverage.

 Can I buy “replacement cost” coverage for my used vehicle?

-If you purchase a depreciation waiver (similar to “replacement cost” coverage) when insuring a vehicle, you’ll be covered for the full purchase price, the manufacturer’s suggested retail price, or the cost of replacing your car with a new one of the same make and model (whichever amount is lower) if your vehicle is stolen or damaged beyond repair.
+If you purchase a depreciation waiver (similar to "replacement costopens a pop-up with definition of replacement cost" coverage) when insuring a vehicle, you’ll be covered for the full purchase price, the manufacturer’s suggested retail price, or the cost of replacing your car with a new one of the same make and model (whichever amount is lower) if your vehicle is stolen or damaged beyond repair.
 Coverage and availability vary by insurer, and some insurance companies will only offer a depreciation waiver if you’re the original owner and the vehicle was purchased new.
 Reach out to your broker to find out if you’ll be eligible for this coverage on a used vehicle.

 Will my insurance company cover a used car if it has modifications?

 Some types of vehicle modifications may not be covered by standard car insurance companies.
 Before you purchase a used vehicle, ask if any modifications have been made, and reach out to your broker to find out how any completed modifications could affect your insurance before you get out your wallet.